thedelk/grooper-ace-architect/docs/vol-1/steps/organize.md

 2. Add a new step
 3. Set the Activity Type of the step to Separate
 4. Set the Separation Profile to the new Invoices Separation profile we created
+5. Save and Publish.

     img/3-1/016
 ---
 1. Navigate to (root) > Batch Processing > Batches > Production > Invoices Process.
+2. Make sure the batch is paused
-2. Right click on the Invoices Batch and select Update Process….
+3. Right click on the Invoices Batch and select Update Process….
-3. Set Target Step to Separate.
+4. Set Target Step to Separate.
-4. Click Execute.
+5. Click Execute.

     img/3-1/018